-Alliance BioEnergy, Inc, (PINK: ALLM) is a publicly traded company, that emerged from Chapter 11 bankruptcy on September 19, 2019.
-In late 2017 and early 2018 Alliance developed a new and improved technology system that converts any cellulosic material – grasses, wood, paper, farm waste, yard waste, forestry products, nut shells, and the cellulosic portion of municipal solid waste – into biofuels and bioplastics that is far more efficient in its use of energy, its conversion speed, and its conversion efficiency, than the first generation process that Alliance exclusively licensed from the University of Central Florida.
-We call the new system the CTS 2.0 process, where CTS stands for Cellulose to Sugar.
+Alliance BioEnergy, Inc, (PINK: ALLM) (“ABE”), is a publicly traded company focusing on Green energy and renewable technologies.
+ABE developed a new and improved technology system that converts virtually any plant material — grasses, wood, paper, farm waste, yard waste, forestry products, fruit casings, nut shells, and the cellulosic portion of municipal solid waste — into sugars and subsequently into biofuels without the use of enzymes or liquid acids.
+We call this the CTS 2.0 process, where CTS stands for Cellulose to Sugar.
 The cellulose is converted into sugar and lignin.
-The sugar is further converted into bio-ethanol and other biofuels; the lignin is further converted into bioplastics.
-This new technology made it worthwhile to financially restructure the company through Chapter 11.
+The sugar is further converted into bio-ethanol and other biofuels.

 Competitiveness of Our Technology